jankaszel/hyperwell-thesis/chapters/study.md

 * Digital workflow: How do users actually behave during real-time collaboration, what are their micro-actions and patterns that emerge when there is no real-time update, how often do they revisit others' work?
 * Learning curve
 * Explore their personal experiences with the sessions; how did they perceive the collaboration in an online & offline way
-  * How did they experience the collaborativ environment in regard to their own thoughts?
+  * How did they experience the collaborative environment in regard to their own thoughts?

-_TODO:_ Qualitative and quantitative feedback, implicit as well as explicit---meaning the qualitative feedback from surveys, as well as the technical analytics.
+In order to learn about these experiences and achieve further insights into the more complex aspects of collaboration, we have imposed qualitative as well as quantitative feedback, implicitly as well as explicitly.
+First, in order to learn the qualitative aspects of collaboration, feedback questionnaires have been handed out to participants ... _TODO_.
+We describe these questionnaires in @sec:study:framework.
+Implicit insights were achieved by tracking participants' workflows digitally during study sessions.
+The technology behind this approach is outlined in @sec:study:tracking.

 _TODO:_ Emphasize the trade-off of controlling the session versus generating creative input (and simulating the class environment).